-Basement conversions: all you need to know about digging down
+Basement conversions: 11 questions you need to ask if you’re planning on digging down

 If you have extended up and out, now’s the time to turn your attention downwards.